 6. LEGO Worlds

 LEGO toys were sort of a physical Minecraft before Minecraft even existed, so it makes sense that LEGO Worlds takes that game's approach with the trademark LEGO presentation.
-This may seem like an easy cash-in game, but it’s definitely not.